-I don’t mean let them wander around on their own (especially when they’re small) but to trust they know when they’re feeling tired, or when they want to see something, or when they don’t.
+I don’t mean let them wander around on their own (especially when they’re small) in a foreign country but to trust they know when they’re feeling tired, or when they want to see something, or when they don’t.

-If they want to stay looking at the same artifact in the museum, let them.
+If they want to stay looking at the same artifact in the museum for hours, let them.
 Try to see what’s it that they’re seeing.
 If they don’t get to see the whole museum, but they got enough out of that one single painting (or whatever), it’s really enough.

 If they say they’re tired and want to stay home, negotiate!
 Maybe you can give them a few hours before heading out, or maybe you can come back earlier and watch something together later.
 If they’re old enough, maybe they can stay home alone for a few hours.
 Just be sure they’ll know how to deal with the phone or doorbell ringing, locking doors – basic safety knowledge.

 It’s always better to have happy kids even if it means going to the same playground again than having grumpy, uncooperative, uninterested kids all day at the most amazing place in the world.

 Let them be responsible for their own stuff

 Trust them again and let them choose what to carry, how to pack it.